fawni/haste/README.md

 ## notes

-- default instance is [my own](https://p.x4.pm), if you _for some reason_ are using this client i highly recommend you use a more relibale instance such as [hastebin.cc](https://hastebin.cc).
+- default haste instance is [my own](https://p.x4.pm), if you are using this client i highly recommend you use a more reliable instance such as [hastebin.cc](https://hastebin.cc).